jnthbdn/jacdac-rs/README.md

 The library will be [embedded-hal](https://crates.io/crates/embedded-hal) dependent where necessary, to ensure maximum interoperability.

 jacdac-rs is in the early stages of development, and the api is subject to major changes between versions.

+## Requirements
+This crate need an allocator, due to `alloc::vec` usage.

 ## Features